dnlolski/ZGFuaWVsLW9sc3pld3NraQ-/README.md

 allow me to properly implement the idea.

 What I used:
-Python 3.6.8
+- Python 3.6.8
+- Django Rest Framework
-Redis on docker
+- Redis on docker
-Celery worker and beater for task scheduling and async execution As db I didn't prepare anything fancy - simple built-in sqlite3.
+- Celery worker and beater for task scheduling and async execution
+- As db I didn't prepare anything fancy - simple built-in sqlite3.

 What can be done more:
 TESTS!
 I didn't have time to write them, unfortunately.
 Also I could try to dockerize whole env.
 If I can be honest, this app is a product of one day of work.
 I hope I got it right at least to some extent.

 Some notes for deployment on localhost.
 1. clean env with Python 3.6.8